DessimozLab/FastOMA/README.md

 For FastOMA, we've implemented the following profiles below.
 Additional ones can also be created by specifying them in the `nextflow.config` file.

 ### Docker
 With `-profile docker` one can use docker as an execution platform.
-It requires docker to be installed on the system.
+It requires docker to be installed on the system (see [here](https://docs.docker.com/engine/install/)).
 The pipeline will automatically fetch missing containers from dockerhub (e.g. dessimozlab/fastoma) if not found locally.
 By default, the version
 `latest` is used by the pipeline, however we provide images for any branch and release as well; even for every recent commit.
 One can select the desired container via the `--container_version` argument